It is an anticonvulsant used to treat most types of seizure disorders and epileptic states, except seizure attacks.

 How does it work?

 This medicine belongs to a class of medications known as anticonvulsants.
-It works by decreasing and stabilizing the abnormal electrical activity in the brain, which prevents seizures from occurring.
+It works by decreasing and stabilizing the brain’s abnormal electrical activity, preventing seizures.

-Dilantin was originally approved for use in seizures by the Food and Drug Administration (FDA).
+Dilantin was initially approved for use in seizures by the Food and Drug Administration (FDA).
 Phenytoin is a commonly used medication.

-Phenytoin is also prescribed as a treatment for severe burning pains or pangs in the face, a nerve pain called trigeminal neuralgia .
+Phenytoin is also a treatment for severe burning pains or pangs in the face, a nerve pain called trigeminal neuralgia.
 This is because you can modify some types of pain.

-Phenytoin does not treat all types of seizures, and your doctor will determine if it is the right medication for you.
+Phenytoin does not treat all types of seizures, and your doctor will determine if it is the proper medication for you.

 This medicine can change your mental health in unexpected ways.
 Some people who take Dilantin become suicidal.
 You or your caregiver should tell your doctor right away if you have any of the following symptoms: